muXxer/recover-iota-seed-from-ledger-mnemonics/README.md

 We will never ask you for this information!

 ## Step by step guide
-### 1. Install python virtual environment
+### 1. Install requirements

-You can either install a python virtual environment on your own or use the following scripts:
+You can either install the requirements on your own or use the following scripts, if you are on Ubuntu:
 ```sh
 ./install_virt_env.sh
 ./activate_virt_env.sh
 ```

+#### Manual installation

+1. [Create virtualenv](https://realpython.com/blog/python/python-virtual-environments-a-primer/) (recommended, but not required)
+2. `pip install -r requirements.txt`

 ### 2. Run the python script
 Run the python script and enter your recovery phrase and passphrase in the command line.